 However, there are few commercial flights from the United States to Cuba.
 Charter flights are available, but those are thousands of dollars and sound like something you should take if you’re over 70 or seeking to find yourself after a divorce.

 I happen to live in south San Diego, just 10 minutes from Tijuana, Mexico, where you can find any vice imaginable and also daily connecting flights to Havana.
-My wife and I took the trip to Cuba in early March, for journalism, I guess, although I was tempted to check the “other” box on the travel affidavit and write in, “We’re long overdue for a honeymoon, and a roundtrip ticket to Havana was only $442.”
+My wife and I took a vacation to Cuba in March 2016, for journalism, I guess, although I was tempted to check the “other” box on the travel affidavit and write in, “We’re long overdue for a honeymoon, and a roundtrip ticket to Havana was only $442.”

 We caught an Uber from home to the Cross Border Xpress, a recently-opened 400-foot tunnel (of the legal variety) that allows travelers to walk directly into Tijuana International Airport from San Diego.
 The convenience was well worth the $12 fee.
 We were through security and customs and had our bags checked in about 15 minutes.
 Tijuana’s airport was adequate.
 It looked like any ol’ airport in a small American city, except Tijuana isn’t small.
 The gates were really crowded, but personal space norms are different in Mexico.
 People typically don’t mind if you stand in front of them and block their view with your ass while they sit.